marshall4/myweather/README.md

 MyWeather App
 A simple Android weather app that pulls its data from NOAA api.weather.gov.
 Generated with Claude Code.
-Project opens and builds within Android Stidio.
+Project opens and builds within Android Studio.
 ---------------------------------------------------
 ![MyWeather-01-1 3](https://github.com/user-attachments/assets/929e310b-c760-45a4-a8a3-adb3838fa0cf)